yzkee/youtube-music/README.md

 export default createPlugin({
   name: 'Plugin Label',
-  restartNeeded: true, // if value is true, ytmusic will show a restart dialog
+  restartNeeded: true, // if value is true, pear-desktop will show a restart dialog
   config: {
     enabled: false,
   }, // your custom config